Fluorine: Later uses

 The Frigidaire division of General Motors (GM) experimented with chlorofluorocarbon refrigerants in the late 1920s, and Kinetic Chemicals was formed as a joint venture between GM and DuPont in 1930 hoping to market Freon-12 (CCl_{2}F_{2}) as one such refrigerant.
 It replaced earlier and more toxic compounds, increased demand for kitchen refrigerators, and became profitable; by 1949 DuPont had bought out Kinetic and marketed several other Freon compounds.
 Polytetrafluoroethylene (Teflon) was serendipitously discovered in 1938 by Roy J. Plunkett while working on refrigerants at Kinetic, and its superlative chemical and thermal resistance lent it to accelerated commercialization and mass production by 1941.

 Large-scale production of elemental fluorine began during World War II.
 Germany used high-temperature electrolysis to make tons of the planned incendiary chlorine trifluoride and the Manhattan Project used huge quantities to produce uranium hexafluoride for uranium enrichment.
 Since UF_{6} is as corrosive as fluorine, gaseous diffusion plants required special materials: nickel for membranes, fluoropolymers for seals, and liquid fluorocarbons as coolants and lubricants.
 This burgeoning nuclear industry later drove post-war fluorochemical development.

 Compounds

 Fluorine has a rich chemistry, encompassing organic and inorganic domains.
-It combines with metals, nonmetals, metalloids, and most noble gases, and almost exclusively assumes an oxidation state of −1.
+It combines with metals, nonmetals, metalloids, and most noble gases.
 Fluorine's high electron affinity results in a preference for ionic bonding; when it forms covalent bonds, these are polar, and almost always single.

+Oxidation states

+In compounds, fluorine almost exclusively assumes an oxidation state of −1.
+Fluorine in F_{2} is defined to have oxidation state 0.
+The unstable species F_{2}^{−} and F_{3}^{−}, which decompose at around 40 K, have intermediate oxidation states; F_{4}^{+} and a few related species are predicted to be stable.